Pat Kelly (musician): Solo career

 In the 1990s he was a member of a reformed Techniques, along with Lloyd Parks and Johnny Johnson.
 He continued to perform internationally up to 2018.

 Kelly died on 16 July 2019, aged 74, from complications of kidney disease.
 He was survived by widow Ingrid, one son (Shawn) and four daughters (Cheryl, Pamela, Padeane, & Terri-Ann).
-He is buried at Dovecot Memorial Park and Crematory in St. Catherine.
+He is buried at Dovecot Memorial Park & Crematorium in St. Catherine.